build-on-aws/content/posts/picturesocial/ep5-how-to-analize-images-with-machine-learning.md

 [Route("api/[controller]")]
 ```

-* We have to change the Controller name to be identical as this:
+10. We have to change the Controller name to this:

 ```
 public class PictureController : ControllerBase